2022

 Project Title Principal Investigator(s) Institution(s) and Partner(s) Funder(s) Status

-Bionic Limbs for Improved Nautral Control (BLINC) Jacqueline Hebert, MD University of Alberta True Patriot Love Completed
+Bionic Limbs for Improved Nautral Control (BLINC) Jacqueline Hebert, MD University of Alberta True Patriot Love Foundation Completed

 Heidi Cramm, PhD